The University of Oxford

 Many colleges open their doors to visitors at least a few hours every day.
 Many of them are free to visit, some charge a small fee.
 Opening hours can change without prior notice, and up to date times can be seen on the porter’s lodge of each college.

-In the colleges, visitors can usually explore the college quad and gardens, as well as the chapel.
-Some colleges also open their dining hall to visitors, such as Wadham College and Christ Church, whose grand hall was the setting for Hogwarts’ Great Hall in the Harry Potter films.
+In the colleges, visitors can usually explore the college quad and gardens, as well as the chapel and dining hall sometimes.

 Evensong

 Choral Evensong is a great way to enjoy a choir service in the heart of some of Oxford’s University Colleges.
-Every day during term-time, starting between 17:15 and 18:45, many Oxford college chapel choirs and some parish churches sing beautiful music in Choral Evensong- a service which is free-of-charge and open to all.
+Every day during term-time, starting between 5:15pm and 6:45pm, many Oxford college chapel choirs and some parish churches sing beautiful music in Choral Evensong – a service which is free-of-charge and open to all.
 The service is 45 minutes long, and its words and music can inspire people of all faiths and none.

 Oxford University Accommodation